dtran421/dtran421/README.md

 - 👋 Hi, I’m @dtran421
   I’m currently a junior studying CS and finance at William & Mary.
-I've taken classes on software development, data structures and algorithms, investments, accounting, financial management, and corporate valuation.
-Over the summer of 2020, I interned with a small startup called Whispearrings to help them develop an iOS app using Swift.
-The application integrated sound playback with a SQLite database to allow them to eventually interface with their product.
+I've taken classes on software development, data structures, discrete structures, algorithms, computer organization, investments, accounting, financial management, and corporate valuation and credit analysis.
+Over the summer of 2021, I interned at a research program called NSF
+  REU Site: HUMANS MOVE to develop evasive algorithms paired with the SHARKS (Secure, Heterogeneous, Autonomous, and Rotational Knowledge for Swarms) Protocol to defend a UAV swarm against adversarial UAV attacks.
+I learned to work with Unity 3D and C# to simulate UAV swarms in VR and 3D space to gather data on the effectiveness of evasive maneuvers.

 - 👀 I'm involved in a number of clubs across campus, including the Association for Computing Machinery, Developer Student Club, and Investment Club.
-  I'm also a member of the Alpha Kappa Psi fraternity, which focuses on professional development and student networking.
+I'm also a member of the
+  Alpha Kappa Psi fraternity, which focuses on professional development and student networking.

-  I am the incoming Chief Financial Officer of a student-run marketing agency at W&M called Agency 1693, which consults for companies in the Williamsburg area.
-  We produce adverts and marketing campaigns on behalf of our clients, and as CFO, I will be in charge of managing project capital as well as handling company financials.
+  I am the Chief Financial Officer of a student-run marketing agency at W&M called Agency 1693, which consults for companies in the Williamsburg area.
+We produce adverts and marketing campaigns on behalf of our clients, and as CFO, I am in charge of managing project capital as well as handling company financials, invoicing, expenses, and employee wages.

-  As a part-time occupation, I am a private tutor for Acakid, educating young kids in middle school and high school on various subjects including math, science, and computer science.
-I help my students learn and obtain a strong understanding of the concepts covered in school while developing their critical thinking and reasoning skills.
+  As a part-time occupation, I work as a Technology Program Coordinator for the Alan B. Miller Entrepreneurship Center to create applications and maintain software to propel the
+  EC’s missions.
+I utilized technological tools to streamline backend development and enable seamless user experiences.

 - 🌱 I’m experienced in Python, Java, Javascript/Typescript, NodeJS, React, and MySQL.
-I'm currently taking classes on computer organization and utilizing C and Assembly to optimize code and manage low-level code execution.
+I'm currently taking classes on principles of program languages, finite automata, and
+  machine learning.

 - 📫 If you’d like to connect with me to discuss more, please feel free to send me a message or reach out via email (duketran2001@gmail.com).